-We examine the aerosol-cloud interactions in the UKESM1-A model, which is the atmosphere-only version of the coupled UKESM1 (UK Earth System Model), which was submitted as part of the sixth Coupled Model Intercomparison Project (CMIP6).
-UKESM1 is based on the HadGEM3-GC3.1 physical climate model (Williams et al., 2017; Kuhlbrodt et al., 2018) but in addition couples several Earth system processes (Sellar et al., 2019).
-These additional components include the MEDUSA ocean biogeochemistry model (Yool et al., 2013), the TRIFFID dynamic vegetation model (Cox, 2001) and the stratospheric-tropospheric version of the United Kingdom Chemistry and Aerosol (UKCA) chemistry model (Archibald et al., 2020).
-This version of the UKCA allows a more complete description of atmospheric chemistry compared to HadGEM3-GC3.1.
+120 We examine the aerosol-cloud interactions in the UKESM1-A model, which is the atmosphere-only version of the coupled UKESM1 (UK Earth System Model), which was submitted as part of the 6th Coupled Model Intercomparison Project (CMIP6).
+UKESM1 is based on the HADGEM3-GC3.1 physical climate model (Williams et al., 2017; Kuhlbrodt et al., 2018), but in addition couples several earth system processes (Sellar et al., 2019).
+These additional components include the MEDUSA ocean biogeochemistry model (Yool et al., 2013), the TRIFFID dynamic vegetation model (Cox, 2001) and the stratospherictropospheric version of the United Kingdom Chemistry and Aerosol (UKCA) chemistry model (Archibald et al., 2019).
+This version of the UKCA allows a more complete description of atmospheric chemistry compared to HADGEM3-GC3.1.
 For example, the latter uses an offline climatology for oxidants, whereas in the UKESM1 oxidants are treated explicitly.

-The UKESM1-A atmosphere-only version differs from the UKESM1 in that it does not include the ocean and sea-ice models, MEDUSA and TRIFFID.
-Instead, the UKESM1-A configuration uses observed sea surface temperatures and sea-ice concentrations provided by the Program for Climate Model Diagnosis and Intercomparison (Taylor et al., 2000, https://pcmdi.llnl.gov/mips/amip/, last access: 11 December 2020).
-Vegetation (vegetation fractions, leaf area index, canopy height) and surface ocean biology fields (dimethyl sulfide and chlorophyll ocean concentrations) are prescribed from a member of the UKESM1 CMIP6 historical ensemble (Sellar et al., 2019).
+The UKESM1-A atmosphere only version differs from the UKESM1 in that it does not include: the ocean and sea ice models; MEDUSA; and TRIFFID.
+Instead, the UKESM1-A configuration uses observed sea surface temperatures and sea ice concentrations provided by the Program for Climate Model Diagnosis and Intercomparison (Taylor et al., 2000, https:// pcmdi.llnl.gov/mips/amip/).
+Vegetation (vegetation fractions, Leaf Area Index, canopy height) and surface ocean biology fields (dimethyl sulphide and chlorophyll ocean concentrations) are prescribed from a member of the UKESM1 CMIP6 historical ensemble (Sellar et al., 2019).
 This ensures that the prescribed vegetation and ocean biological fields mirror those simulated by the TRIFFID dynamic vegetation and MEDUSA scheme in the coupled historical run.
-The vegetation fractions are prescribed from time-varying annual means; leaf area index, dimethyl sulfide (DMS) and chlorophyll concentrations are monthly values from the time means of the 1979-2014 period; and the canopy heights are an overall time mean for 1979-2014.
+The vegetation fractions are prescribed

+135 from time-varying annual means; Leaf Area Index, DMS and chlorophyll concentrations are monthly values from the timemeans of the 1979-2014 period; and the canopy heights are an overall time-mean for 1979-2014.
 All other emissions of gases and particles from sea and land surfaces are prescribed from the CMIP6 inventories; see Mulcahy et al. (2020) for details of the specific implementation for the UKESM1.

 The atmospheric component is the GA7.1 atmospheric configuration of the Unified Model (UM).
 Full details of this can be found in Walters et al. (2019) and Mulcahy et al. (2020).
-Here, we only describe in detail the features that are more relevant to aerosol-cloud interactions.
-We use an N96 horizontal resolution, which is $1.875 \times 1.25^{\circ}$ ( $208 \times 139$ km) at the Equator.
-A total of 85 vertical levels are used between the surface and 85 km altitude with a stretched grid such that the vertical resolution is 13 m near the surface and around 150-200 m at the top of the boundary layer.
+Here we only describe in detail the features that are more relevant to aerosol-cloud interactions.
+We use an N96 horizontal resolution, which is 1.875 × 1.25 ° (208 × 139 km) at the equator.
+85 vertical levels are used between the surface and 85 km altitude with a stretched grid such that the vertical resolution is 13 m near the surface and around 150-200 m at the top of the boundary layer.
 We chose this resolution since it is the same as that used for long climate runs in the CMIP6 model intercomparison and is the same horizontal resolution as that used in the B12 study.

-Aerosol number concentrations are treated prognostically with the Global Model of Aerosol Processes (GLOMAP) multi-modal scheme (Mann et al., 2010, 2012), which uses five log-normal aerosol size modes and includes sulfate, sea salt, black carbon and organic matter chemical components.
+Aerosol number concentrations are treated prognostically with the GLOMAP multi-modal scheme (Mann et al., 2010, 2012), which uses five log-normal aerosol size modes and includes sulfatesulphate, sea-salt, black carbon and organic carbon matter chemical components.
 These aerosol components are treated as being internally mixed within each size mode.
-Mann et al. (2010) and Mann et al. (2012) provide further details with some small changes for the implementation within UKESM1-A described in Mulcahy et al. (2020).
+Mann et al. (2010) and Mann et al. (2012) provide further details with some small changes for the implementation within UKESM1-A

+150 described in Mulcahy et al. (2020).
 Mineral dust is simulated separately using the CLASSIC dust scheme (Woodward, 2001; Mulcahy et al., 2020).